Binary Ninja Blog

 Architecture / Platform Changes

 Much like our 4.0 release, we’re announcing support for two new architectures.
-First, MIPS Octeon support is in the base product for all customers, and TriCore support has been created as a paid add-on.
-Interested customers can contact us for pricing information.
+Support for MIPS Octeon extensions is now part of the base product for all customers and TriCore support has been added to the Binary Ninja Ultimate edition.

 Platform Changes